zaiisao/Documentation/en/Audio Broadcast/token.md

    <img alt="../_images/appid_2.jpg" src="https://web-cdn.agora.io/docs-files/en/appid_2.jpg" />

-### Using an App ID
+### Use an App ID

-You can access the Agora services with the unique App ID:
+You can access the Agora services with a unique App ID:

 1. Enter the App ID in the start window to enable communications.
 2. Add the App ID to the code when developing the application.